| Frst

 notably my late father who started work in Gander in

-a number of old photographs, Faye Raynard of Boston
+number of old photographs, Faye Raynard of Boston for

-for her "Faye's pages" and to Darrell Hillier who
+her "Faye's pages" and to Darrell Hillier who has done

 |